dentros/Alternation/README.md

 ## Citation

-If you use this repository, please cite:
+If you use this repository, the data, the Honey-Jar Game (HJG), the Alternation (ALT) metrics, or the accompanying evaluation framework in your research, please cite:

+Papadopoulos, N. A., & Psannis, K. E. (2026). *The Coordination Gap: Multi-Agent Alternation Metrics for Temporal Fairness in Repeated Games*. arXiv:2603.05789. https://doi.org/10.48550/arXiv.2603.05789

 @article{papadopoulos2026coordinationgap,
   title={The Coordination Gap: Multi-Agent Alternation Metrics for Temporal Fairness in Repeated Games},